pfsense/docs/source/interfaces/using-ipv6-with-a-tunnel-broker.rst

 Don't forget to enable ICMP on the WAN interface, if ICMP is blocked the tunnelbroker will not allow a tunnel to be configured.
 The source IP address on this rule could be limited to the remote endpoint IP of the gif tunnel, or *any*.
-It could allow for all icmp or just echoreq
+It could allow for all icmp or just echoreq.

 .. image:: /_static/interfaces/ipv6_howto_wan_icmp.png